Balla6/Ecommerce-Analysis-Report/report.md

 1. **Seasonal Campaigns:** Focus on November and January for peak revenue and develop strategies for slow months like June.
 2. **Customer Retention:** Implement loyalty programs for repeat customers and engagement strategies for occasional buyers.
 3. **Product Strategy:** Prioritize investment in Mobiles & Tablets while reassessing underperforming categories.
+4. **Discount Strategies:** Optimize discounting thresholds to balance revenue and profitability.
-4. **Payment Optimization:** Encourage digital payment adoption to reduce operational risks.
+5. **Payment Optimization:** Encourage digital payment adoption to reduce operational risks.
-5. **Sales Timing:** Use data-driven insights to plan campaigns around high-activity days and months.
+6. **Sales Timing:** Use data-driven insights to plan campaigns around high-activity days and months.

 ---